booml247/cTLSAN/README.md

 # C-TLSAN
-This is the implementation for our paper: C-TLSAN: Contextual Time-aware Long- and Short-term Attention Network for Personalized Recommendation.
+This is the implementation for our paper: [C-TLSAN: Content-Enhanced Time-aware Long- and Short-term Attention Network for Personalized Recommendation]().
+This project is an extension of Project [TLSAN: Time-aware Long- and Short-term Attention Network for Next-item Recommendation](https://github.com/TsingZ0/TLSAN).
 Here are the brief introductions to the dataset and the experiment results.

 ## Environments
 boto3==1.36.23